Elizabeth Boulden

 Elizabeth is experienced in cases relating to injury and illness abroad.

-She is very familiar with claims under the Package Travel Regulations relating to accidents and illness abroad and advising on matters relating to local standards evidence.
+She is very familiar with claims under the Package Travel Regulations relating to accidents and illness abroad and advising on matters arising from local standards evidence.

 Elizabeth is also happy to advise on points relating to applicable law and jurisdiction under the Brussels Recast and Rome II Regulations, as well as dealing with cases under the Athens Convention and Montreal Convention.